-Alexandria, Louisiana 71315 Onlin
+1407 Peterman Drive Alexandria, Louisiana 71301 Online: CenlaCPAs.com

-Voice: 318.442.1608 Fax: 318.487.2027 Online: CenlaCPAs.com objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
+The results of our tests disclosed an instance of noncompliance that is required to be reported under Government Auditing Standards and which are described in the accompanying schedule of findings and questioned costs as item 2022-001.